Nepal women's national football team: Formation

 Nepal formed a women's national team in the mid-1980s and debuted in the 1986 AFC Women's Championship.
-During the start of the tournament, Nepal played their first official match against Hong Kong (14 December 1986), which they lost 1–0.
-Nepal women's side also participated in the final three phases of the Asian Cup in 1986, 1989 and 1999, never going beyond the group stages.
+During that tournament, Nepal played their first official match against Hong Kong (14 December 1986), which they lost 1–0.
+The Nepal women's side also participated in the final three phases of the Asian Cup in 1986, 1989 and 1999, never going beyond the group stages.
 Nepal proved to be in a difficult group with former champions Thailand, alongside Indonesia and Hong Kong, two relatively strong teams.
 As a result, Nepal had lost all three matches, two of them jarringly, while the match against Hong Kong proved to be a steady profit.
 In 1989 Nepal played again in the championship, against the same opponents, except that Thailand was substituted against Japan.
-This resulted in meagre points for Nepal, who lost every game by a wide margin, the smallest 0–3 against Hong Kong.
+This resulted in meagre points for Nepal, who lost every game by a wide margin, the smallest being a 0–3 defeat against Hong Kong.

 Nepal's FIFA First Vice President was Kamal Thapa.
 Nepal's first woman captain was Rama Singh.
 When the Nepali women's football team was created, Kamal Thapa was the president of the All Nepal Football Association.
 Singh, who represented the Bagmati team, started playing in 1985.
-The national team's second captain was Kamala Hirachan who also represented the Gandaki team and the third women captain was Meera Chaudhary who represented Naryani team.
+The national team's second captain was Kamala Hirachan who also represented the Gandaki team and the third women's team captain was Meera Chaudhary who represented the Naryani team.
 Singh later became the first newsreader in Nepali television history, and Chaudhary has held a rank of DSP in Nepal police.
 The first female international goal scorer of Nepal is Pema Dolma Lama, who scored a goal against Uzbekistan at the 1999 AFC Women's Championship held in Philippines.